How to Cite a Book Chapter in MLA

 - Chapter in an Encyclopedia or Multi-volume set

 To write successful papers, you need to do research on your topic, and you include that research in your papers using citations.
 Citing a source in your paper means that you are using other people’s expertise to support your ideas.
 You “borrow” the credibility of these experts to increase your own credibility as a researcher.
 According to the Modern Language Association’s Handbook, references allow writers and researchers to “give credit to the precursors whose ideas they borrow, build on, or contradict and allow future researchers interested in the history of the conversation to trace it back to its beginning” (5).

 In other words, when you cite sources properly, you are establishing and demonstrating your credibility as a researcher, and you ensure that you are not plagiarizing the material.
-This also improves your writing better and makes it more persuasive.
+This improves your writing and makes it more persuasive.
 The citations also allow readers to distinguish the information found in sources from your original thoughts on the topic.

 When to Cite a Chapter

 The main reason writers will cite a chapter of a book instead of the whole book is when the chapter is written by an author(s) different from the book’s editor(s).
-An editor complies a selection of articles written by other experts in the field.
+An editor compiles a selection of articles written by other experts in the field.

 If the author of the book wrote all of the chapters, you do not need to cite the chapter separately, even if the chapters have names.
 You should include page numbers.

 How to Cite a Chapter in a Paper

 You can use information from your research in three ways:

 - Paraphrase – Take the information from a specific sentence, paragraph, or section of the chapter and rewrite it in your own words.